cocopuff2u/CAC_FOR_MAC/my-website/docs/intro.md

 This guide focuses primarily on **macOS**, with some content applicable to Linux or Windows where noted.

+## Who is this for?

+This site is for government employees, contractors, IT administrators, and anyone who uses a CAC, Smart Card, YubiKey, or IC/ICC Card to securely access systems on macOS.
+If you're trying to get things working—or just make them work better—you’re in the right place.

 ## What are CACs, YubiKeys, IC/ICC Cards and Smart Cards?

 **Smart Cards** is a general term for physical cards with embedded integrated circuits (chips) that can process data.
 On macOS, Apple refers to CACs, PIV cards, and similar devices (including YubiKeys in smart card mode) as "Smart Cards."
 These cards are used for secure authentication to computers, web resources, and applications, often providing two-factor authentication and cryptographic security.